matteodegobbi/vault/Automata Languages Computation/lista.md

 ECLOSE definition
 Extension of transition function for eps-NFAs
 Language recognized by eps-NFA
-Conversion?????????
+Conversion to DFA
-Equivalence forse no proof??????
+Equivalence to DFAs, only statement no proof
 ## regex
 Operations on languages
-Regex inductive definition,operator precedence
+Regex inductive definition, operator precedence
 DFA to regex with state elimination, exercises and proof Regex to eps-NFA with proof
 Properties of regex (forse da saltare non c'e' nel syllabus)